DanielHabenicht/danielhabenicht.github.io/_posts/2021-04-07-first-ctf-at-tu-berlin-bambi.md

   }
   var db = req.app.locals.db;
   /**
-    * The first user matching the username is returned, if the username is a query like {$regex: "."} we have to consider the sort function.
+    * The first user matching the username is returned,
+    * if the username is a query like {"$regex": "."} we have to consider the sort function.
     */
   db.collection('users').findOne({ 'username': req.body.username }, { 'sort': { '$natural': -1 } }).then(results => {
     if (!results) {